Category: Ramblings

 Not a Bore in ’24

 So last year, I set a personal best with reading (also listening)… 21 books.
 Damn.
 And I started a Master’s program.
 Not gonna lie… doubful 21 gonna happen this year.
-Anyway, here we go: March The City We Became In the Time of the Butterflies February Ready Player One The Words That Remain Real Life […]
+Anyway, here we go: December A Short History of Nearly Everything Fan Fiction How Full is Your Bucket?
+The War of Art November Bury the […]

 Everybody, Somebody, Anybody, and Nobody